Ducky-007/CyberSecurity/README.md

 This fictitious dataset contains the datapoints on tickets that were raised by customers in North America to reach out to a cybersecurity team for consultation.
 It is assumed that the cybersecurity team provides consultation on various information security and data privacy related matters upon raising a request.

-You will find files with the raw dataset file and cleaned dataset.
+You will find files with the raw dataset file and cleaned dataset

 Tableau workbook is attached for fully interactive dashboards.